Blueberry Chocolate Chip Oat Flour Muffins

 Are oat flour muffins healthy?

-These muffins are made with simple ingredients like oat flour (just ground up oats!), eggs, peanut butter and even have 8 grams of protein per serving.
+These muffins are made with simple ingredients like oat flour (which is just ground up oats!), eggs, greek yogurt and even have 7 grams of protein per serving.

 Can I substitute oat flour for all purpose flour?